Iotonix/openvpn-docs/CONFIG.md

    verb 3

    # Reminder: Replace [YOUR_SERVER_IP] with the actual server IP or domain name.

+   # Allow specific ports without VPN
+   # Use firewall rules to limit port ranges that require VPN
    ```

 3. Save and close the file (`CTRL + X`, then `Y`, and `Enter`).